SteveMilesQuant/levelUpLearning/README.md

 		* DB_PORT
 		* DB_SCHEMA_NAME
 		* DB_HOST
+		* CALLBACK_URL - needs to be the final domain-specific URL for the callback (e.g. https://www.your-domain.com/signin/callback)
 		* Note: if you're testing this on your own PC through Ubuntu with a local MySQL instance, you may need to update the DB_HOST as follows evert time you restart your PC.
 			* mv .env .env.bak
 			* grep -v '^DB_HOST' .env.bak > .env